 Problem-Solution is a necessary and useful model that comes with the added dopamine hit of certainty that we get when we find the solution.
 It’s incredibly seductive, so why not use it everywhere?

-To become more resilient we must collectively invent and build what we desire, and feeling safe and connected is required in order to authentically engage our whole brain.
-The Desire-Innovation Model draws on our full hearts and minds, which in turn invites others to meet us there.
+To become more resilient, we must ask ourselves the question, What does this current landscape make possible?
+Feeling safe and connected is required in order to authentically engage our whole brain.
+The What Does This Make Possible?
+Model draws on our full hearts and minds, which in turn invites others to meet us there.

 Our Brains are Wired to Protect and Connect

 Our brains have two main functions that have emerged through millions of years of evolution; to connect us, and to keep us safe.
 We need both to survive.
 We call these two neural networks the Connected Brain and the Safety Brain.
 The human brain has a tendency to place Safety Brain on auto-pilot, and use Connected Brain as a secondary mode.

 When your default Safety Brain mode is on, you naturally employ the Problem—Solution Model and spend time scanning for problems.
 When you shift to the Desire—Innovation Model, you zero in on what you desire and engage your energy to design or invent what you want to experience.
 This enables you to envision what the landscape makes possible rather than focus on fixing what’s broken.

 Our culture has made the Safety Brain our main mode of interaction, which is why stress is so prevalent.
 In keeping the Connected Brain as a secondary mode, we restrict our creativity, productivity, and resiliency—both individually and collaboratively.